INRIA/scikit-learn-mooc/slides/linear_model.md

 will cover in details the intuitive interpretations of linear-model coefficients.

+Linear models are fast to train and fast to predict, and hence convenient to interactively design predict models but also more efficient to deploy in production at scale and on energy limited hardware (mobile phones).

 For regression, a good choice is typically to use a Ridge regression, which adds a simple regularization.

-For classification, a good choice is to use a logistic regression
+For classification, a good choice is to use a logistic regression.
+The scikit-learn implementation is regularized by default.

-These models are fast to train, and hence facilitate work.
+When linear models underfit (on non-linearly separable data), it is often possible to engineer new features to mitigate the problem.
+We will see examples of this strategy in the next exercises and notebooks.

-In addition, they are particularly useful when the number of features is larger than the number of samples.
+Linear models are particularly useful when the number of features is larger than the number of samples: more complex model can typically struggle more than regularized linear models in this regime for no added improvement in predictive performance.